cameronmathis/COMP4300/Project3/README.md

 >".data"

-This is where the beginning information is provided for the computation.
+This is where the beginning information is provided for the computation. (only lab2b.s contains a ".data" section)

 #### Thoughts and Issues ####
 ************************************

-A couple of things:
+Thoughts: <br/>
+The implementation of this project was not as hard as I first expected it to be (still not easy) since Dr. Xiao took numerous lectures telling us how to set it all up.

+Issues: <br/>
 Firstly, I ran into the same issue I had in Project 1 when reading from a file, even thought I copied my memory file exactly from Project 2 (where it worked).
 I eventually figured it out.

 Secondly, I quickly learned that it would be extremely hard to implement and test only one part of the pipeline.
 As a result I had to have some code for each stage written before I could run my simulation.

-One of the main issues we had was forwarding logic.
-Our Machine works fine without any data hazards and a LOT of NOPs.
-Adding in the forwarding logic took much more time than expected and is still not 100%.
-The programs we had to run for this project works, but that is about it.